HMS Blake (C99): Later career

 In 1969 Blake deployed to Gibraltar along with other Royal Navy units in order to ‘fly the flag’ in response to Spanish hostility following the closure of the Gibraltar-Spain border by General Franco.
 Also in 1969 a Royal Air Force (RAF) Harrier jet landed on Blake.
 In 1971, she was present during the emotional withdrawal from Malta, supporting the commando carrier Bulwark.
 In 1977 she took part in the Fleet Review of the Royal Navy during the Silver Jubilee celebrations for Queen Elizabeth II, which took place off Spithead, site of many Fleet Reviews.

-The cruiser was host to the Westland Wessex HAS.3 helicopters of 820 Naval Air Squadron from June 1969 and these were replaced by the Westland Sea King HAS.1 helicopter in December 1972, continuing until Blake was withdrawn from service in 1979, when the ship became the last in the Royal Navy to fire a six-inch gun.
+The cruiser carried Westland Wessex HAS.3 helicopters of 820 Naval Air Squadron from June 1969; these were replaced by the Westland Sea King HAS.1 helicopter in December 1972, continuing until Blake was withdrawn from service in 1979.
+Blake was the last ship to fire a six-inch gun in the Royal Navy.
 Her large crew made her an expensive ship to operate and maintain.

 Decommissioning

 Blake was refitted in 1980, and due to a defence manpower drawdown that resulted in manpower shortages, became part of the Standby Squadron in HMNB Chatham.
 The advent of the Falklands War led to a rapid ship survey in early April 1982 and work was immediately begun to recommission her and sister ship Tiger for service in the conflict, but work was stopped on both in late May when it was clear neither could be ready in time to be deployed.
 Chile showed some interest in acquiring both her, and Tiger in June–July, but a proposed deal did not go through for the ships, despite both being in good shape and that a good deal of reactivation work had been accomplished the past April–May.
 She was sold for scrap on 25 August 1982 to Shipbreaking (Queenborough) Ltd for £210,000.
 She was the last cruiser serving with the Royal Navy upon her decommissioning.
-On 29 October 1982, she was towed from Chatham for Cairnryan, near Stranraer in Scotland, arriving 7 November 1982.
+She was sold for breaking up in August 1982 and on 29 October 1982, she was towed from Chatham for Cairnryan, near Stranraer in Scotland, arriving 7 November 1982.

 The 1961-1963 ship's bell of Blake has been preserved and was on display in Saint Mary's Church, Bridgwater, until 2016.
 Following the reordering of the church it was transferred to Blake Museum, Bridgwater where it forms part of the display about Robert Blake.